Psk-21/Python-Modules-ML-Assignment/README.md

-This is the python modules assignment related to the first week work on the Machine Learning Course, It includes basic python libraries usage and plotting.
+These are the files related to the first week work on the Machine Learning Course, It includes basic python libraries usage, logistic regression and linear regression assignments.